niccokunzmann/niccokunzmann.github.io/dichtungen/_posts/2018-11-25-heute-hier-morgen-dort-english-translation.md

 nothing stays,
 nothing stays that is dear {erm... wrong translation: as it was - but this is more sad!}

+that I am hardly missed
+soon I am off your list

+that you will not miss me

+That you don't miss me much,
+forget me once out of touch

 [I can't speak if I try,]
 ['cause]
 [all the young things get old]